grubngo/grubngo.github.io/index.md

   * Other Javascript variables are camel-case.
 Example: collectionList.
   * Templates representing pages are capitalized, with words separated by underscores.
 Example: Directory_Page.
 The files for this template are lower case, with hyphens rather than underscore.
 Example: directory-page.html, directory-page.js.
   * Routes to pages are named the same as their corresponding page.
 Example: Directory_Page.

-  Data model

-The Grub n' Go data model is implemented by two Javascript classes: MunchieCollection, ProfileCollection, ReviewCollection, TasteCollection, and VendorCollection.
-All of these classes encapsulate a MongoDB collection with the same name and export a single variable that provides access to that collection.

   CSS